AxelUlmestig/Appiot-Edison-GateWay/README.md

 be printing measurements in the console) and the gateway Edison must be connected to the internet.
   - Go back to the front page and press 'Register Device'.
-  - Set the Serial Number to the serial number you chose in step 3.2.1.
+  - Set the Serial Number to the deviceId you chose in step 3.2.1.
   - Choose your newly created Device Type "Edison Temperature".
   - Give your device a fitting name, e.g. "Edison Temperature Device".
   - Choose the gateway that you created in step 4.2.